nnashwin/vegetaisms/readme.md

 //=> "IT'S OVER 9000!!!"
 ```

-## Open for additions, but please read which quotes we already have first
+## Open for additions to quotes, but please read what we already have first